Skip to content

 Section titled “Pro tip: Tagging standards across accounts”

-Even with multi-account, you still need consistent tags for cross-cutting views.
-Define a tagging policy at the organization level.
+Even with the clearest multi-account boundaries, you still urgently need consistent, broadly applied tags for creating cross-cutting financial views across the entire organization.
+You must mathematically enforce a strict tagging policy at the highest organization level.

 Terminal window